Policy Number: 20

 Research employees: University employees, regardless of job title or status, who participate in research as Principal Investigators, Co-Investigators, or other roles and have been designated on any research project as a “Covered Individual,” i.e., responsible for the design, conduct, or reporting of research as defined in HOOP Policy 94, Research Conflicts of Interest.

 Substantial interest in a business entity: For purposes of this policy, (1) a controlling interest; (2) ownership of more than 10 percent of the voting interest; (3) ownership of more than $5,000 of the fair market value; (4) a direct or indirect participating interest by shares, stock, or otherwise, regardless of whether voting rights are included, in more than 10 percent of the profits, proceeds, or capital gains; or (5) service as an officer.
 It does not include investments in mutual funds or retirement accounts, so long as the individual does not directly control the investment decisions made in those vehicles.

 a.
 General Provisions

 Employees must obtain prior approval before engaging in outside activities and obtain re-approval on an annual basis.
 Approval is granted by the employee’s dean/administrative equivalent or designee.
 Requests must be submitted to the employee’s dean/administrative equivalent or designee prior to initiation of the activity and must use the university’s standard approval format provided and maintained by the Office of Institutional Compliance (“OIC”).
-Additional guidance for faculty is provided in the Conflict of Interest and Outside Activities Decision Matrix for Faculty Activities [updated matrix to come].
+The Request for Approval of Participation in Outside Employment Activities template may be used for this purpose.
+Additional guidance for faculty is provided in the Conflict of Interest and Outside Activities Decision Matrix for Faculty Activities.